wongdean/OFScripts/Read Book/readme.md

 ## Customize

-You can customize the tags that are applied by changing the code to include as many tags you want:
+You can customize the tags that are applied by changing the code in `readBook.js` to include as many tags you want:

 ```js
 const tags = ["📘 Book", "important"];